-A comprehensive bibliography covering research-relevant printed and electronic literature as well as important websites can be found here (long loading time!)
+A bibliography covering handwritten sources and research-relevant printed and electronic literature as well as important websites can be found here.

 Reference should also be made to the SLUB catalogue, to the catalogue of the University Library in Bonn (where Prof. Dr. Nicolai Grube, one of the currently most important Maya researchers, teaches), to the "Bibliografía Mesoamericana" of the FAMSI and to the specialised information service Latin America, Caribbean and Latino Studies of the Ibero-Amerikanisches Institut Preußischer Kulturbesitz.

 In this context, the SLUB asks all scholars and scientists to report the bibliographical details or internet addresses of their publications and, if possible, to provide specimen copies or offprints of their publications.
 Titles can also be suggested for purchase.

 - Die Dresdner Maya-Handschrift: Prophetie und Ritual aus Yukatan - eine virtuelle Ausstellung der Deutschen Digitalen Bibliothek